iclc/iclc.github.io/location.md

 and [traintimes](http://traintimes.org.uk/ "TrainTimes") to find trains.

 We will add recommendations for hotels soon.
 In the meantime, you can find accommodation via the [booking.com](http://booking.com) and [airbnb](https://www.airbnb.co.uk/) websites.
+For on-campus accommodation see the [Meet in Leeds](http://www.meetinleeds.co.uk/short-breaks-at-university-of-leeds) website, although rooms may not come available until nearer the date.

 ## Other happenings and local attractions